 Introduction

 Nonparametric Bayesian models have become increasingly popular in speech recognition due to their ability to discover data’s underlying structure in an iterative manner [1].
 Dirichlet process mixtures (DPMs) are a widely used nonparametric method that do not require a priori assumptions about the structure of data, such as the number of mixture components, and can learn this information directly from the data [1].
 This is ideal for acoustic modeling in speech recognition where the number of mixture components is a parameter commonly found by tuning a system using a subset of the data.
-Typically, the number of components is assumed to be constant since it would be tedious and time consuming to tune models for each phoneme.
+Typically, the number of components is assumed to be constant since it would be tedious to tune models for each phoneme.
 DPMs, however, are able to automatically determine an optimal number of mixtures for each individual model.

 There are many depictions of Dirichlet processes but the algorithms in this work are all premised on the stick breaking approach shown in Figure 1.
-In this representation a stick of uniform length is broken repeatedly.
-Each break represents a new mixture component where the fraction of the remaining stick is given by vi and the absolute length of each piece (i.e. the weight of the mixture component) is given by ci.
+In this representation a stick of unit length is broken repeatedly into smaller pieces.
+Each break represents a new mixture component weight where the fraction of the remaining stick is given by vi and the absolute length of each piece (i.e. the weight of the mixture component) is given by ci.

-Aside from the automatic tuning of the number of mixtures, it is equally important to ensure that these models generalize well across different data.
+Aside from automatic tuning of the number of mixtures, it is equally important to ensure that these models generalize well across different data.
 Our long-term interest in nonparametric Bayesian approaches, and advanced statistical models in general, is to develop models that are robust to significant variations in the acoustic channel.
 Low complexity models that have good generalization are a step in this direction.
 In this work, the performance of three Bayesian variational inference algorithms – Accelerated Variational Dirichlet Process Mixtures (AVDPM), Collapsed Variational Stick Breaking (CVSB), and Collapsed Dirichlet Priors (CDP) [2][3] – are assessed on both the CALLHOME English (CH-E) and the CALLHOME Mandarin (CH-M) corpora.

 Variational Inference Algorithms

 Nonparametric methods such as DPMs, although extremely useful for finding the underlying structure of data, often come at a cost of computational complexity.
 The term ‘nonparametric’ is something of a misnomer since DPMs require a potentially infinite number of parameters.
-This makes manipulating such distributions intractable so inference algorithms are used to approximate these models.
+This makes manipulating such distributions intractable, so inference algorithms are used to approximate these models.
 Markov chain Monte Carlo (MCMC) methods, such as Gibbs sampling, are extremely popular for their mathematical simplicity [4]-[6].
-These methods approximate complex posteriors by sampling latent variables from a Markov chain which represents the distribution of interest [7].
+These methods approximate complex posteriors by sampling latent variables from a Markov chain that represents the distribution of interest [7].
 Unfortunately, converging to optimal posterior approximations is often slow and these methods can become intractable for big data problems such as speech recognition [5][7].

 Variational inference algorithms approximate a posterior, p(y|x), with a simpler distribution q(y) by making assumptions about the dependencies of the distribution’s latent variables.
 The task of approximating a complex distribution is transformed into an optimization problem where an optimal q is found from a set of variational distributions Q={q1, q2,…, qm} such that an objective function, i.e. Kullback-Leibler divergence, is minimized.
-In this work three relatively new computationally efficient variational inference algorithms were evaluated: AVDPM, CVSB, and CDP [2][3].
+The introduction of these efficient inference algorithms [2][3] recently has made applications such as speech recognition computationally feasible.

 English and Mandarin Speech Recognition